 Hold a bird gathering under the general licence

-What counts as a bird gathering and the conditions you must meet to hold a gathering under the general licence.
+What counts as a bird gathering, the conditions you must meet to hold a gathering under the general licence, and biosecurity advice for bird gathering organisers and participants.

 You don’t need to apply for the bird gatherings general licence.